 Alison M. Buttenheim, PhD, MBA

-“I am excited by the challenge of applying behavioral insights to prevent disease and improve health.”
+“I am motivated by the ongoing challenge of helping people change their behavior to improve health.”

 - PhD, University of California at Los Angeles, 2007

 Health behaviors are stronger predictors of health outcomes than genetics, environmental factors, or even access to medical care.
 Through her research, teaching, and community-based practice, Dr. Buttenheim is keenly interested in identifying and dismantling mechanisms that produce social disparities in unhealthy behaviors.
 In the US, she has studied how to implement incentives-based smoking cessation programs for pregnant Medicaid members, who currently don’t have widespread access to these evidence-based strategies.
 In her work on the National Academic of Science, Engineering and Medicine’s Committee on the Equitable Allocation of COVID-19 vaccine, Dr. Buttenheim joined others in calling for preferential allocation of limited vaccine supply to communities hardest hit by the virus.
 Dr. Buttenheim was one of the founding members of Bold Solutions, an initiative to dismantle racism and advance Black health.
 Along with Amy Summer and Dr. Chris Chesley, she chairs the joint CHIBE/PAIR Committee on Anti-Racism and Social Change.